 MAG Medical Reserve Corps

 MAG formed the MRC as a result of action that its House of Delegates took in 2013.
+It was chartered in late 2014 and began to build its infrastructure in 2015.
+The MAG MRC is pleased to have a multidisciplinary unit of approximately 100 volunteers as of June 2017.

-Physicians must register on the “Georgia Responds: State Emergency Registry of Volunteers in Georgia” (SERVGA) before they can serve as a MAG MRC volunteer.
+Volunteers must register on the “Georgia Responds: State Emergency Registry of Volunteers in Georgia” (SERVGA) before they can serve as a MAG MRC volunteer.

-- Civilian Volunteer Medical Reserve Corps
+About the Medical Reserve Corps